Attorney Jeffrey Feldman secures $1.925 million settlement for victim of truck accident with preexisting neck, back and spinal injuries

 You can see this common defense argument being made in nearly every case involving preexisting injuries and medical conditions.

-Yet Jeffrey and Lenny settled the case through mutual case evaluation acceptance for $1.925 million despite our client’s preexisting spinal condition.
+Yet Jeffrey settled the case through mutual case evaluation acceptance for $1.925 million despite our client’s preexisting spinal condition.

 The takeaway for attorneys: By understanding the pathology of preexisting degenerative disc disease and the standard jury instruction in Michigan that a defendant takes the plaintiff as you find him, as well as adequately explaining the concepts of aggravation or activation of a previously asymptomatic preexisting condition, an auto accident lawyer can successfully overcome defense arguments that surgeries and disabilities post-accident are only related to preexisting conditions and not the collision at issue.